energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

  - Team A (called a **"Guest Team"**) found a bug or found a feature that they think could be beneficial for everyone using Team B's (called the **"Host Team"**) product/library etc.
  - Team B declared that they are open to contributions from others.
  - Team A now either directly creates a pull request (in the case of a small bug fix) or briefly informs Team B about their plans to contribute something and they discuss if its fits and how it's best done.
  - Team A builds the changes and pull requests it to Team B's project.
-A knowledgeable person from Team B reviews the changes and mentors the person from Team A for any needed changes they should make such that the change fits well into Team B's product.
+A knowledgeable person from Team B (The [Trusted Committer]) reviews the changes and mentors the person from Team A (The [Contributor]) for any needed changes they should make such that the change fits well into Team B's product.
 Team A makes said changes until it's good to be included.
 Once that's done, Team B includes ("merges") the changes Team A made into their product.
  - It is common to have someone from Team A answer to all questions around the new change for 30 days.
 (Called "30 days of warranty") to ensure a smooth handover.
 After 30 days, the change is maintained by Team B as if they had made it.
  - Everyone won.
 Ideally more people than just the ones involved got a bug fixed or a feature added that is beneficial for them, less wasteful planning and silo-jumping/escalation was needed, some communication bridges (direct relations between people) have been established or improved, etc.